 Christmas wishes to you and your family.

-The Pittenweem Arts Festival is fast approaching, and is a week earlier this year starting on the 28th July and running until the 5th August.
+The Pittenweem Arts Festival 2016 starts on Saturday 5th August and runs until Sunday 13th August.
 My web site has a page showing some of the paintings I will be exhibiting.
-See my Pittenweem Arts Festival 2012 page.
+See my Pittenweem Arts Festival 2017 page.